dhmunro/dudley/README.md

 name.
 The only exception is that dtype names must not begin with "<", ">", or "|".
-However, if a name does not begin with an alphabetic character or underscore "_", and contains any character not alphanumeric or underscore, then it must be quoted, either in "" or ''.
+However, if a name does not begin with an alphabetic character or underscore "_", and contains any character not alphanumeric or underscore, then it must be quoted, either in "..." or '...'.
 Backslash escape sequences are recognized inside quoted names.
 For example,

     "dash-name" = i8

-is a legal varaible declaration in Dudley.
+is a legal variable declaration in Dudley.

 Note that after a dict delaration, subsequent array declarations all belong to that subgroup, until the special token "..", when the name of the next item in